Rapid Pilot Awards and Emory COVID-19 Response Collaborative

 Your gift to the Public Health Preparedness and Research Fund enables the Rollins School of Public Health’s ability to respond to public health crises such as COVID-19 and to prevent their spread in the future.

-Rollins trains nearly 1,400 students each year to solve public health challenges locally, nationally, and globally.
-These students will make up the public health workforce of the future that is so critical to respond to pandemics like COVID-19.
+Rollins trains more than 1,500 students each year to solve public health challenges locally, nationally, and globally.
+These students will make up the public health workforce of the future that is key to responding to pandemics like COVID-19.